3 ways to cash in on all-day breakfast

 Create options to reflect different appetites.

 As always, diners are looking for different things at breakfast, even if it’s served late at night.
-One group might be looking for a stick-to-your-ribs meal to power them through their day (or night), while another group might seek a healthful snack or mini meal.
+Some might be looking for a stick-to-your-ribs meal to power them through their day (or night), while others might seek a healthful snack or mini meal.
 And these differences play out across generations, too: According to Technomic’s 2015 Breakfast Consumer Trend Report, younger consumers are more likely to seek out breakfast foods for snacks, and older consumers like to see breakfast options on dinner menus.

 Microsoft has found many employees at its Redmond, Wash., campus don’t arrive until 10 a.m., so having breakfast at lunchtime is popular.
 To accommodate those late risers, the company’s Café 121 offers eggs, breakfast meats and potatoes as well as a rotating list of breakfast specials until 2 p.m.
 But the café also sells smoothies, sandwiches and vegetarian options.